microsoft/playwright/docs/src/debug.md

 #### playwright.selector(element)

 Generates selector for the given element.
+For example, select an element in the Elements panel and pass `$0`:

 ```bash
 playwright.selector($0)